-The Company paid distributions of \$5,488,924 or \$2.12 per common share during the year ended October 31, 2019.
-The tax attributes of distributions is determined annually as of the end of each calendar year based, in part, on the taxable income for the fiscal year, estimated taxable income subsequent to the fiscal year end, and distributions paid.
-The tax character of each distribution paid is reported to stockholders on Form 1099-DIV in January following the close of the calendar year.
-The tax character of distributions paid for the fiscal year ended October 31, 2019, represented \$-0- from ordinary income and \$5,488,924 from tax return of capital.
+The Company paid distributions of \$6,707,223 or \$2.07 per common share during the year ended October 31, 2020.
+The tax attributes of distributions are determined annually as of the end of each calendar year based, in part, on the taxable income for the fiscal year, estimated taxable income subsequent to the fiscal year end, and distributions paid.
+The tax character of each distribution paid is reported to stockholders, if required, on Form 1099-DIV in January following the close of the calendar year.
+The tax character of distributions paid for the fiscal year ended October 31, 2020, represent \$3,846,141 from ordinary income and \$2,861,082 from tax return of capital.
 These amounts and sources of distributions reported are not being provided for U.S. tax reporting purposes as the fiscal period does not correspond to the required tax reporting period.
 The ultimate tax character of the Company's earnings cannot be determined until tax returns are prepared after the end of the fiscal year.
 The information provided is based on available estimates.

 The Company adopted a plan that provides for reinvestment of its common stock distributions on behalf of the common stockholders (the "DRIP"), unless a common stockholder elects to receive cash.
+The DRIP was suspended from May 26, 2020 through October 30, 2020 in connection with the Board's declaration of distributions payable in cash and common stock payable for each of the quarters ending on July 31, 2020 and October 31, 2020.

-The following table represents DRIP participation for the year ended October 31, 2019:
+The following table represents DRIP participation for the year ended October 31, 2020:

-For the Year Ended DRIP Shares Value Total Distribution Declared DRIP Shares Issued Average Value Per Share October 31, 2019 \$ 13,896 \$ 5,488,924 825 \$ 16.84 4
+For the Year Ended DRIP Sha Value res DRIP Shares Issued Α lverage Value Per Share October 31, 2020 \$ 100 ,616 9,473 \$ 10.62

-On October 10, 2019, the Board declared the following distributions on common shares.
+On November 30, 2020, the Board declared the following distribution on common shares.